Governor addresses nursing home data controversy

 ALBANY, N.Y.
-(NEWS10) -Governor Cuomo addressed the controversy over last week’s New York Post report that the state hid nursing home data over fear of a federal probe for the first time, on camera today.
+(NEWS10) — Governor Andrew Cuomo addressed the controversy over last week’s New York Post report that the state hid nursing home data over fear of a federal probe for the first time on camera Monday.

-Numerous lawmakers on both sides of the aisle have called for an independent investigation and for the Governor’s Emergency Powers to be stripped over the news.
+Numerous lawmakers on both sides of the aisle have called for an independent investigation and for the Governor’s emergency powers to be stripped.

+The Governor acknowledged Monday that if he could “rewind the tape” when it came to releasing requested nursing home data, his administration should have put it out sooner.

 The Governor maintains that the state was working on fulfilling a Department of Justice request instead.